 Two distinct majors, two colleges

-Please note that the Johnson College of Business (i.e., Dyson and Hotel) and the ILR School do not participate in the Concurrent Degree Option.
+The Johnson College of Business (i.e., Dyson and Hotel) and the ILR School do not participate in the Concurrent Degrees Option.

-Additionally, the majors shown below are not participating in the Concurrent Degree Program:
+The majors shown below are not participating in the Concurrent Degrees Option:

 - Agriculture and Life Sciences: Biology and Society, Global and Public Health Sciences, Interdisciplinary Studies.